youtube/cobalt/cobalt/site/docs/codelabs/cobalt_extensions/codelab.md

 ## Extension testing

-Each Cobalt Extension has a test in `cobalt/extension/extension_test.cc` that tests whether the extension is wired up correctly for the platform Cobalt happens to be built for.
+Each Starboard Extension has a test in `starboard/extension/extension_test.cc` that tests whether the extension is wired up correctly for the platform Cobalt happens to be built for.